mbeaudru/ethereum-todolist/README.md

 While a TodoList app is not suited to ethereum-based backends, I originally wanted to do one to get my hands on this technology and to have a very simple app actually doing something I am familiar with as a front-end developper.

-The goal of this sample app is to help anyone wanting to understand what are ethereum contracts and how they be used as a distributed back-ends, with its limitations as well.
+The goal of this sample app is to help anyone wanting to understand what are ethereum contracts and how they can be used as a distributed back-ends, with its limitations as well.

 ## Required dependencies